-Admission to the program is highly selective, and decisions are made as applications are received.
+Admission to the Heckerling Graduate Program in Estate Planning is highly selective, and decisions are made as applications are received.
 Candidates are therefore encouraged to complete their applications as early as possible.

 What are the requirements?